zaaarf/lillero-processor/README.md

 easily extract information about their fields and methods.

 Anonymous classes are numbered by the compiler in the order it meets them, starting from 1.
-The following rules apply to patching an anonymous class with the processor, as of version 0.6.0:
+The following rules apply to patching an anonymous class with the processor:
 * Use the compiler-assigned number as `inner` parameter, next to the parent class.
 * Write any method stub normally.
 * Finders for anonymous class fields may be made, but their type has to be specified explicitly, unlike all others, by